News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

-Previous research has confirmed that well-selected text features enhance forecasting, yet it is often difficult to explain this improvement deeply.
-Explainability is necessary to shed light on the behaviour of the trained machine learning models, which otherwise would be completely black boxes.
-This paper attempts to explore the mechanisms by which text features enhance forecasting in terms of \emph{i)} global, \emph{ii)} local, and \emph{iii)} causality.

-Global explainability is analysed through Pearson correlation coefficients.
-It will not be discussed here due to its popularity.
-Local explainability is analised through the Local Interpretable Model-agnostic Explanation (LIME), whilst casuality is analysed through Double Machine Learning (Double ML).
-Both methods are described in the following lines.
+Previous research has confirmed that well-selected text features enhance forecasting, yet it is difficult to explain this improvement deeply.
+Explainability is necessary to shed light on the behavior of the trained machine learning models, which would be completely black boxes otherwise.
+This paper attempts to explore the text-improving mechanisms from global and local correlations, and causality effects.
+Global explainability is analyzed using Pearson correlation coefficients.
+Local explainability is analyzed using the Local Interpretable Model-agnostic Explanation (LIME), and causality is analyzed through Double Machine Learning (Double ML).